-Along with the bond sell-off recently, financials have had a huge run-up in the month since the election, up >20% from 11/4/2016 – 12/13/2016.
+Along with the recent bond sell-off, financials have had a huge run-up in the month since the election, up >20% from 11/4/2016 – 12/13/2016.
 At first glance, these two seem intricately linked, as higher interest rates may help the earnings of financials in general.
 Higher interest rates, however, do not necessarily mean there will be […]

 At the end of last year, I stated that I wanted to pay down ~$34,000 in consumer debt (outside of my mortgage).
 I am writing today to report on both a level of success and a switch in strategy.
 How am I faring?
 In short: decently.
 I am not currently on track to hit my […]